-They're also really comfortable, the memory foam air cushion makes them extremely so.
+They're also really comfortable, the memory foam air cushion makes them extremely soft.

 Beats by Dr. Dre - Mixr: These on-ear headphones have been made in collaboration with the highly acclaimed spinmaster and DJ, David Guetta .
 They are lighter than the Crossfade LP² and are also more portable as they can be folded easily.
 These attractively designed headphones also comes with an extra coiled cable.
 They surely are dripping with elegance and style.
 The logos and accents are well placed, add charm and do not feel self-serving or overly indulgent.

 V-MODA - Crossfade LP²: In these headphones, the bass is pronounced and vibrant and the midrange is vivid.
 Like all other V-MODAs the cymbals are crystal clear and vocals are lifelike.
 They also have an immersive 3D soundstage and fairly impressive analog noise cancellation.
 The sound leakage is also minimal.

 The large 40mm driver unit is also noticeably larger than the Mixr's which allows them to produce far more powerful bass than the other.

 CRYSTAL CLEAR CYMBALS OR OVERPOWERING BASS?

 Beats by Dr. Dre - Mixr: These headphones also emphasize the bass and are one of the loudest Beats headphones out there.
 There is limited separation between the bass and the rest of the sound.
 The loudness does tend to be a little overpowering.

 However, there’s a good width to the sound, and the smooth, rich mids and treble are very easy on the ear.

 Too put in simple terms, the CX 180 and CX 213 has only marginal differences.
 CX 213 is thus recommended to those who really care about the mids and the colors.